-May prepare and type legal documents including ordinances, resolutions, judgments, verbatim court transcripts, commitments, case appeals, orders and other court ordered actions; maintains related statistical reports; issues and recalls bench warrants as ordered by the Court.
+May prepare and type legal documents including ordinances, resolutions, judgments, notices, verbatim court transcripts, commitments, case appeals, orders and other court ordered actions; maintains related statistical reports; issues and recalls bench warrants as ordered by the Court.

 Makes a verbatim record of court proceedings on PC based digital recording system; arranges for the production of and prepares written transcripts; prepares case records to be lodged with the Appellate Court; catalogues CD tapes, recordings, and log notes and maintains their storage.

 May prepare court dockets by assigning court dates, maintaining the docket calendar and records; obtains records prior to court and prepares necessary documents for court docket.

 May review law journals and other legal publications to identify court decisions pertinent to pending cases and submit articles to company officials.